 Contention sets are groups of applications containing identical or similar applied-for gTLD strings.
-(In this Applicant Guidebook, "similar" means strings so similar that it is probable that detrimental user confusion would result if the two similar gTLDs are delegated into the root zone.)
-Contention sets are identified during Initial Evaluation from review of all applied-for TLD strings.
+(In this Applicant Guidebook RFP, "similar" means strings so similar that it is probable that detrimental user confusion would result if the two similar gTLDs are delegated into the root zone.)
+Contention sets are identified during Initial Evaluation from review of all applied-for TLD strings by the panel of String

+Similarity Examiners.
 ICANN will publish contention sets by the close of the Initial Evaluation period.